 Physicians may also recommend that babies with anemia receive iron supplements, which will help to increase their red blood cell count.

 Additionally, it is important to address any underlying causes of anemia, as well as associated complications.
 For example, babies with jaundice may require treatment with phototherapy, which can help lower their bilirubin levels (5).

-Long-term outcomes and legal help for mismanaged infant anemia
+Long-term outcomes for mismanaged infant anemia

 When promptly diagnosed and treated, infants with anemia may make a full recovery.
 However, if doctors fail to recognize warning signs of anemia and/or provide proper medical management, this can result in serious harm and constitutes medical malpractice.